damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Backend development in NestJS - Serverless - CDK - Lambda - Cognito - S3 - SQS.
 * Frontend development with React and Typescript.

+### **Silver Net SA**, Senior Blockchain and Backend Developer 04/2022 - now | Buenos Aires, Argentina
+* Web application development using React - Typescript and NodeJS.
+* Implementation and management of the AWS platform, including administration of servers, cloud storage and databases.
+* Using Capacitor to develop cross-platform applications that run on both web and native mobile devices.
+* IT consulting, offering digitisation strategies and process optimisation to improve efficiency and productivity.
+* Software development estimation, providing accurate planning and budgeting.
+* Continuous research and adoption of new technologies and trends to keep the company at the forefront of the technology field.
+* Development of a keyboard typing application with gestures through TensorFlow.

 ### **Freelance Fullstack, Backend - Frontend -SmartContracts - (UPWORK)**, 07/2018 - now | Spain
 * Data import module with SheetsJS - React - Typescript - PUDO - pudo.com.ar Argentina - 2023.
 * Ionic APP - Capacitor - inAppBrowser - published in Play Store - SAEM - saem.com.ar - 2022